 Setting out on a hike I promised myself I'd do 10 years ago, I'm a neophyte backpacker with grand dreams of making it to Katahdin in one piece and in one go.
 Biological anthropologist, (visiting assistant) professor, marathon runner, and avid reader, I'm looking forward to leaving the Ivory Tower behind to explore the trail and meet some great people.

 At one of my myriad jobs (off the trail), I work with a wonderful group of bright kiddos.
-I told them when I was leaving that I was walking 2,000
+I told them when I was leaving that I was walking 2,000 miles from Georgia to Maine, but I'm hoping that this post will help them imagine what that entails!

 After 10 days on the AT, stories are starting to accumulate.
 What is most overwhelming is the overall generosity and kindness of both my fellow